What is PPMI?

 What is the visit schedule for individuals who enroll in the study?

-Participants will be required to make four study visits in their first year, with visits twice a year thereafter.
+Participants will be required to make four study visits in their first year, with visits twice a year thereafter (with the exception of the genetic cohort which has study visits twice a year throughout the whole study duration).
 Each visit will include different tests, assessments and biologics sampling, including motor, neuropsychiatric and cognitive assessments; DatSCAN and MRI imaging; and, blood, cerebrospinal fluid (CSF), urine and DNA sampling.

 Do participants have to go to a PPMI site to participate in the study?